E2 Treaty Investor Visa

 Read on or Call us now Nationwide & Worldwide

-We have created hundreds of successful investor visa E2 cases, not only for ourselves, but for 80 law firms nationwide that give us their most complex E2 visa cases to work on.
-We are one of the under 1% of immigration firms that also practice business law (contracts and litigation).
-Our lead attorney studied strategic management at Harvard and has been in business since the age of 13.
-He is equipped to lead a team to your success.
-We can not only prepare your E2 visa case, but also your business plan, and even create your business for you in the legal sense and real world sense, as we are business consultants as well (in the true sense; not just lawyers who can consult).
+We also create cases for 80 law firms nationwide that provide us their most complex E2 visa cases to work on.
+We train lawyers on E2 visas.
+We know them, we love them, we work with them, every day of the week.
+We can not only prepare your E2 visa case, but also your business plan, and even create your business for you in the legal sense and real-world sense, as we are business consultants as well (in the true sense; not just lawyers who can consult).
 In short, we get business.

 3 Options for Foreign Investors in order to obtain a Non-immigrant Visa or Green Card

 Are you an investor from a foreign country looking to relocate to the United States to grow a business?
 There are only 3 visa options, the E-2, the L-1, and the EB-5.
 As you may know, there is a halt on E2 visas in 2020, so unless you already have one and are renewing it, the only 2 options left are the E2 and EB-5.
 The EB5 requires a massive investment as compared to the E2.

 The E1 Visa

 The E1 visa is for persons who deal in import-export with a treaty country.
 As we receive very few inquiries on that, we will only discuss the E2 at this time as the rest of the business principles are essentially identical.

 The E2 visa allows you to invest in the U.S. by purchasing an existing business, a franchise, or creating your own.
 This means you must be investing or have already invested a substantial amount of money (which usually starts at only $150,000) into a company in the United States.
 If you like, we can refer you to a business broker who can help you locate a business, we can help you start your own, or you can invest in a franchise.